Analytics206/arxiv_pipeline/README.md

 # ArXiv Research Pipeline

-🧠 ArXiv Local AI Research Pipeline
+🧠 ArXiv Local AI Deep Research Pipeline
 A modular, fully local, open-source pipeline for fetching, structuring, and exploring AI research papers from arXiv.org.
 It allows offline graph-based and semantic search through MongoDB, Neo4j, and Qdrant using Hugging Face embeddings.
 All services run in Docker for easy, consistent local deployment.

 🚀 Key Features
 Local-first: Everything runs offline—no cloud dependencies but can deploy to cloud in containers.
 Fetching papers requires internet connection.

-arXiv Ingestion: Fetch papers from the cs.AI category (configurable) see list bottom of document.
-Duplicate papers are discarded.
+ArXiv Ingestion: Fetch non-duplicate papers saved locally from the cs.AI category (configurable) see list bottom of document.

 MongoDB Storage: Stores structured and raw metadata.